foundriesio/docs/source/reference-manual/security/factory-keys.rst

   Please note that, depending on the key, it may be required to trigger a :ref:`ref-boot-software-updates` to correctly change the FoundriesFactory keys used.
 A mismatch in used keys could lead to devices failing to boot, which would then rollback to the previous stable version using the old keys.

-In the following sections, the command line on how to create the key pair for U-Boot, OP-TEE and Linux Kernel Modules is shown.
-Assuming the ``lmp-manifest`` repository is cloned inside ``<factory>`` directory.
+In the following sections, the command line is shown on how to create the key pair for U-Boot, OP-TEE and Linux Kernel Modules.
+This is assuming the ``lmp-manifest`` repository is cloned inside ``<factory>`` directory.

 U-Boot Keys